 • You're African-American.

-• You can get your blood pressure checked every 3 to 5 years if all of the following are true:
+• You can get your blood pressure checked every 3 to 5 years if you are not at increased risk for high blood pressure and you have had normal blood pressure readings in the past.

 Children and teens

 Children and teens typically have their blood pressure checked during routine checkups.
-Blood pressure checks typically start after age 3.
-After age 18, men and women can follow the adult screening guidelines.
+Blood pressure checks typically start at age 3.
+At age 18, people can follow the adult screening guidelines.

 Credits